mikkelme/Simula_SummerProject/README.md

 </p>

+We observe again that the pressure variance decreases with decreasing width, but the order of magnitude is significantly larger than for the flat interface.
+At the width close to the typical width of 1.5 mm the relative pressure deviation from the mean on a radial line in the worst case scenario (using the maximum variance) with a width close to the typical width of 1.5 mm is roughlt on the order

+$$
+\frac{\text{max std}}{\Delta p_S} = \frac{\sqrt{\text{max var}}}{\Delta p_S} = \frac{\sqrt{10^{-1}}}{133.3224} \approx  0.1 \ \\%,
+$$

+This is still to be considered an acceptable margin of error.

-We observe again that the pressure variance decrease with decreasing width, but the order of magnitude is significantly larger than for the flat interface.
-We also notice that the maximum variance is roughly twice as large as the mean variance.
-This is not that much of a difference and by looking at the the variance for each radial line as a function of angle we can make a visual check that it follows the geometry of the interface.
+Until now we have seen that there is a small difference in the mean variance and then maximum variance.
+In the case of the default geometry we see that the maximum variance is roughly twice as large as the mean variance.
+By looking at the the variance for each radial line as a function of angle we can make a visual check to see if someting interesting is going on.

 <p align="center">
     <img src="figures/SNS_ps_var_angle.png"